kushv818/embedded-onboarding/section-05/hardware_filtering/analog_filtering.md

 ![img](figures/lpf_tran_sim.JPG)

 The input voltage is the red waveform, and the output voltage is the green waveform.
+The edges of the waveform are rounded off because the high frequency elements of the waveform have been attenuated.

 # Filters and Frequency Response